approaching236/approaching236.github.io/neat-projects.md

 Forgive the NDA vagueness, but here's a sample of some stuff I'm proud I got to work on in my travels.

+# foobar.withgoogle
+I got a suprise coding challenge from the void.
+See: [foobar.withgoogle.com](/foobar.withgoogle/)

 # Analytics Ventures Klear
 Pattern matcher for time series data with model decision explainability features.